cheung4843/PyMiniLisp/README.md

 You can put your own test data set in [test_data](test_data) directory.

-Note: I skip the bonus features test data which file name starts with 'b'.
+Note: I skip the bonus features test cases which file name start with 'b'.

 Before running the script, please make sure `IS_DEBUG` is set to `False` in [main.py](main.py).